Cricket Equipment List

 The most important equipment to buy to play cricket would be:

-Anything else would help, but these are the most important equipment to purchase.
+There is additional equipment available for more serious players, but these are the most important equipment to purchase.

 A fundamental cricket set would cost you around $50, but the higher quality sets with more equipment will run you anywhere between $75 and $100.
 Of course, you could buy equipment individually.
 This price also does not take into consideration the play area, which is essential to cricket.